Tyler Conklin Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Matchup vs. Green Bay

-- Against the Packers, Conklin has averaged zero receiving yards per game in his six career matchups, 38.5 fewer than his over/under for Sunday's game.
+- Conklin's zero receiving yards per game in his six matchups against the Packers are 38.5 fewer than his over/under for Sunday's game.

 - The Packers have surrendered 15 touchdowns through the air (1.5 per game).
 They are 17th in the NFL in that category.